ArtemAlagizov/aws-ec2-docker-swarm-instructions/README.md

 * **allow indound traffic to the ec2 instance** (in case vpc that contains ec2 was created with default values, otherwise we'll need to change inbound traffic rules for vpc and subnet containing the ec2)
     * go to EC2 > NETWORK & SECURITY > Security Groups
       * choose Security Group associated with the ec2
-         * in the inbound tab add two records:
+         * in the inbound tab add two rules:
            * All TCP - TCP - 0 - 65535 - 0.0.0.0/0
            * All TCP - TCP - 0 - 65535 - ::/0
 * **log into the ec2** (using EC2 Instance Connect: browser-based SSH connection => right click on ec2 instance => connect)